 No parent wants to go through a child custody battle as part of a messy divorce or legal separation.
 If you and your ex-spouse cannot agree on a parenting time schedule, however, you may face a court trial for child custody.
 In this event, arm yourself with all of the evidence and documentation that you can to help prove your case.
-Work with an experienced child custody attorney for assistance with this highly emotional type of case.
+Work with an experienced child custody attorney in San Diego for assistance with this highly emotional type of case.

 Character Reference Letters